allanchua101/hau-vue-cvs/README.md

 - VueJS for template rendering
 - Vuetify for UI framework
 - Vue Router for SPA routing capabilities.
-- JavaScript as core language
+- JavaScript as base programming language

 ### Pre-requisites